-In the fall of 1989 the comparative sociologist Barrington Moore gave a lecture in New York on the democratic prospects of the Soviet Union.
+n the fall of 1989 the comparative sociologist Barrington Moore gave a lecture in New York on the democratic prospects of the Soviet Union.
 A successful transition to representative government, he admitted, would require many moving parts and depend on many contingencies.
 But Moore suggested that the progress of any democratic project could be measured by a single criterion: did the regime and its people accept the legitimacy of political opposition.
-Recognizing the value of political rivalry requires a polity to strike a seemingly precarious balance: too little opposition and a regime will lapse into authoritarianism, too much and the result is frightful violence.
-A society's ability to achieve this balance, to allow effective opposition without countenancing anarchy, was simply: "[t]he key characteristic of liberal democracy" (Moore 1998, 83).
+Recognizing the value of political rivalry requires a polity to strike a seemingly precarious balance: too little opposition and a regime will lapse into authoritarianism; too much and the result is frightful violence.
+A society's ability to achieve this balance, to allow effective opposition without countenancing anarchy, was simply: "the key characteristic of liberal democracy" (Moore 1998, 83).

 Today most countries hold elections.
-Many fewer tolerate a robust and effective opposition-polities that struggle with the practice range from members of the EU such as Hungary, to Latin American regimes like Venezuela, and, of course, to Moore's subject, Russia.
+Far fewer tolerate a robust and effective opposition-polities that struggle with the practice range from members of the European Union such as Hungary, to Latin American regimes like Venezuela, and, of course, to Moore's subject, Russia.

-In the canonical American work on the topic, The Idea of a Party System: The Rise of LegitimateOpposition in the United States, 1780-1840, Richard Hofstadter contended that: "[t]he idea of a legitimate opposition...is an immensely sophisticated idea, and it was not an idea that the Fathers found fully developed and ready to hand when they began their enterprise in republican constitutionalism in 1788" (Hofstadter 1969, 42).
-Faced with an empty intellectual cupboard, the Americans, and their counterparts in democratizing Britain, were forced, over the course of many years, to develop an entirely new political practice.
+In the canonical American work on the topic, The Idea of a Party System: The Rise of Legitimate Opposition in the

+United States, 1780-1840, Richard Hofstadter contended that "the idea of a legitimate opposition . . . is an immensely sophisticated idea, and it was not an idea that the Fathers found fully developed and ready to hand when they began their enterprise in republican constitutionalism in 1788" (Hofstadter 1969, 42).1 Faced with an empty intellectual cupboard, the Americans (and their counterparts in democratizing Britain) were forced, over the course of many years, to develop an entirely new political practice.
 The acceptance of ongoing popular political contestation was yoked, practically and intellectually, to the realization that political parties were not synonymous with factions, that partisanship was not synonymous with factionalism.
 Rather than posing an inherent threat to self-rule, parties were necessary to the effective functioning of representative government (Aldrich 1995).
 According to Hofstadter, this discovery triggered a complete reconsideration of the character of acceptable political competition.
-No longer would the test revolve around organization-i.e. whether members of a political movement had established a formal organization for contesting elections and passing legislation (a party).
-The test of unacceptability would now turn on a movement's ideas or ends-its ideology.
-Groups deemed disloyal to the "constitutional consensus" or to the state itself were subject to penalties.
+No longer would the test revolve around organization-that is, whether members of a political movement had established a formal organization for contesting elections and passing legislation (a party).
+The test of unacceptability would now turn on a movement's ideas or